-- 2) Inspect the unit to see that the two power supply LED DC indicators are lit (remove any dust or debris that may obscure the LEDs).
+- 1) The heatsink area should be cleared of dust and debris. - 2) Inspect the unit to see that the two power supply LED DC indicators are lit (remove any dust or debris that may obscure the LEDs).
 This will verify that DC power is flowing properly.
-Check all hardware for tightness. - 3) Compare system performance to initial performance levels measured when the system was first installed.
+Check all hardware for tightness. - Compare system performance to initial performance levels measured when the system was first installed.
 The lack of signal can be traced to a malfunctioning amplifier by progressive signal monitoring from the output (far end) to the input end of the system noting the area where the signal returns to normal level.
 The next amplifier toward the output end of the system will probably be the one that failed.